top of page

 (Optional) Fill in the kit name and description.

-(PC) Custom Face Texture (Removed from v13.8+ Beta channel only)
+(PC) Custom Face Texture (test)

 Use this custom UV map to overlay and paint whatever you want onto your drummers face/head in whatever image editor you choose.
 Select "Custom" Click image to enlarge and download.
 Also get it on ACC GitHub.